Use of Teams apps for external attendees or guests from outside an organization

 - To avoid guest from accessing bots, you can create more app setup policies, assign them to internal users, and install bots with the custom policies.

-Install, update, and delete apps for federated users
+Install, update, and delete apps for external access users

 - People from other organizations adhere to the hosting organization's global (org-wide default) policy